DeathTech154/screepsMods/cpuUpdater/README.md

 ### Installation
 #### On dedicated server
-* Install with npm : `npm i screepsmods-cpuUpdater`
+* Install with npm : `npm i screepsmods-cpuupdater`

 #### On the [Steam workshop](link comming soon)
 * Subscribe to the mod